Skip to main content

 At its root, there’s nothing inherently dissonant about a story in which five teenagers from different backgrounds overcome their feelings of disempowerment when they come across some larger than life conflict, and with it the opportunity to enact real change in their world, while also becoming friends in the process.
 Likewise, brightly colored superhero suits, giant robots, and even bad guy names like “Rita Repulsa” are not uncommon features within the superhero genre.

 And the reboot is overall discerning about what elements from the tv show it carries, what it transforms, and what it leaves behind (putties excepting).
-Goldar is an element lifted from the tv series, but he serves a slightly different purpose here.
-In the show, he is a man-in-a-rubber-suit henchman whose menace is about on par with like a light-up skeleton at a Halloween adventure.
-In this film, he is the faceless, voiceless kaiju boss that the rangers have to combat in Act III.
-In the show, the rangers initiate the transformation sequence by staring straight at the camera and saying “It’s morphin’ time!” and that is how they suit up every time.
-It’s far too central a piece of the mythology for the show to just drop, but the adaptation understands that this would be incredibly out of place in this film, and so the line gets reframed as a one-time mic drop for the first time the characters don their ranger armor.
+In the show, the rangers initiate the transformation sequence by staring straight at the camera and shouting, “It’s morphin’ time!” and that is how they suit up every time.
+It’s far too central a piece of the mythology for the show to just drop, but the adaptation understands that this would be incredibly out of place in this film.
+And so, the line gets reframed as a one-time mic drop for the first time the characters don their ranger armor.

 The reboot of Power Rangers is mature compared to rubber monsters getting “pew-pewed” by laser guns, but there also remains an element of fun that isn’t there in something like Fantastic 4.
-The teens’ mission to attain superherodom is metered with comedic bits that derive naturally from the thought process of what would happen if five borderline delinquents were charged with saving the world, like Trini blithely explaining to her family that she missed school because she was busy training to be a superhero and her mother immediately bringing out a drug test.
+The teens’ mission to attain superherodom is metered with comedic bits that derive naturally from the thought process of what would happen if five borderline delinquents were charged with saving the world, like Trini blithely explaining to her family that she missed school because she was busy training to be a superhero and her mother immediately bringing out a drug test, or Zack taking his zord out for a joyride.
 Director Dean Israelite described his experience reading the script, saying.

 “I read the script and was really surprised by it and thought there was a really cool, contemporary, mature but still playful, buoyant and fun take on the material, and was updated in a really interesting way.
 It had this wonderful character that's essential to going on a fantastic adventure.
 I was instantly drawn to it.”